-The implementation of the new EHISTORY option is done in a manner that it is compatible with nearly all other options available for CORSIKA.
-Especially the EHISTORY option can be combined with all high-energy and low-energy hadronic interaction models without any restrictions.
-The EHISTORY option may be combined also with the STACKIN option (see Sect.
-5.3) which reads in the secondary particles of a primary interaction not foreseen in the usual high-energy interaction codes coupled with CORSIKA.
-If the NUPRIM option is used, which handles the development of EAS induced by primary neutrinos of all three kinds (v_e , v{μ} , and v{τ}) by a call to HERWIG routines [14], special precautions have to be respected in the EHISTORY option for primary v{μ} -neutrinos (see Sect.
-5.1).
+The implementation of the EHISTORY and MUPROD options is done in a manner that they are compatible with nearly all other options available for COR-SIKA.
+Especially the EHISTORY and MUPROD options can be combined with all high-energy and low-energy hadronic interaction models without any restrictions.
+The EHISTORY and MUPROD options may be combined also with the STACKIN option (see Sect.
+6.3) which reads in the secondary particles of a primary interaction which is not foreseen in the usual high-energy interaction codes coupled with CORSIKA.
+If the NUPRIM option is used, which handles the development of EAS induced by primary neutrinos of all three kinds ( $\nu_e$ , $\nu\mu$ , and $\nu\tau$ ) by a call to HERWIG routines [14], special precautions have to be respected in the

+EHISTORY option for primary $\nu{\mu}$ -neutrinos (see Sect.
+6.1).

-The EHISTORY option cannot be combined with the INTTEST option, in which only the first interaction is treated.
-Therefore it does not make any sense to define mother and grandmother particles of muons written to the output particle file of the INTTEST option.
-Using the ./coconut script for installation of CORSIKA (see Appendix A) this conflicting option is automatically indicated and ./coconut blocks the simultaneous selection of EHISTORY and INTTEST.
+The EHISTORY and MUPROD options cannot be combined with the CONEX, INTTEST, and PARALLEL options, as in those options the identification of the mother and grandmother of the muons is not possible.
+Using the ./coconut script for installation of CORSIKA (see Appendix A) this conflicting options are automatically indicated and ./coconut blocks the simultaneous selection of EHIS-TORY rsp.
+MUPROD with CONEX, INTTEST, or PARALLEL.